How PROFINET’s additional protection measures enhance

-The IT security concept used for PROFINET employs a defense-in-depth approach.
-With this method, the production plant is protected against attacks – particularly from the outside – by means of a multi-layer perimeter (including, among other things, firewalls).
-In addition, further safeguarding within the plant is possible by dividing into zones through the use of firewalls.
+PROFINET’s IT security concept employs a defence-in-depth approach.
+With this method, the production plant is protected against attacks – particularly from the outside – by means of a multi-layer perimeter with further safeguarding within the plant enabled by dividing into zones through the use of firewalls.

-Furthermore, a security component test ensures the ability of the PROFINET components to withstand overloading in a defined scope.
-This concept is supported by organizational measures in the production plant within the framework of a security management system.
+Furthermore, a security component test ensures the ability of PROFINET components to withstand overloading, a concept supported by organizational measures in the production plant within the framework of a security management system.

 Additional measures for end-to-end security

-For this reason, previous concepts, which rely primarily on isolating the production plants, must be supplemented with new concepts that enable protection within the cell.
-PI, therefore, expanded the previous measures with further-reaching protective measures.
-This includes a credential management system, e.g., for authentication of the devices and an end-to-end security expansion for PROFINET communication as a configuration option.
-As not every application has the same security requirements, three security classes were defined for PROFINET.
+PROFINET also includes a credential management system, e.g., for authentication of the devices and optional end-to-end security expansion for communication.
+As not every application has the same security requirements three security classes are now defined for PROFINET.